 Khirsu is covered all around by Oak, Pine and Deodar trees.
 From afar, the cobalt blue blanket of the sky and the greenery of the trees along with the old-world kaccha roads and beautifully constructed village homes will make you take a step back and reassess all that you stand for!

 Situated at an altitude of 1700 mt above sea level, Khirsu is approximately 20 km from Pauri and 30 Kms from Srinagar, Garhwal.
 From Delhi, Khirsu lies about 365 km onwards and thus, makes for a perfect long weekend offbeat destination in Uttarakhand.

 Summers are calm and enjoyable with March – July having a maximum temperature of 23 ⁰C and a cool ten ⁰C at night, while the cold winter months of December and January observe a temperature of 5 ⁰C.
 The upward climb of temperature in Khirsu starts in March.
 Monsoon season is from June-September, and the roads reaching up to Khirsu might be tricky.

 It is important to note that you can visit Khirsu in winter for experiencing snowfall near Delhi as well.
 So, yes, you can experience snow or snowfall in Khirsu.

 Best time to visit Khirsu

-April – October is the best season to visit Khirsu when apples are in full bloom and walking through the orchards would be an amazing activity.
+April – October is the best season to visit Khirsu when apples are in full bloom, and walking through the orchards would be unusual activity.
 Of course, winter seasons are an interlude into white magic and have a charm of its own.

 It is best to avoid the region, especially for novice drivers, in the monsoon season (July – September) – thanks to the many landslides in the Garhwal region.